adeet1/Graph-Theory-Minimum-Connector-Problem/README.md

 # Graph-Theory-Minimum-Weight
-This program calculates the minimum-weight path in a simple graph.
+This program calculates the minimum-weight path between two vertices in a simple graph.